icebeam7/SummerCoding/Part3-MVVM/README.md

         Route="Recipes" />
 ```

-8. And register a new Route in AppShell.xaml.cs inside the constructor:
+8. And we also must register a new `Route` in `AppShell.xaml.cs` inside the constructor that is used when a recipe is selected from the list, enabling navigation to the details view:

 ```csharp
 using RefreshingRecipes.Views;